-The SPOC for our school is Mrs Helen Major.
+The SPOC for our school is Mrs Helen Major

 Our School will monitor online activity within the school to ensure that inappropriate sites are not accessed by students or staff.
-This is best done using specialist online monitoring software, which in this school is called (insert name of schools own monitoring software).
+This is best done using specialist online monitoring software, which in this school is called SENSO.